China imposes sanctions on Taiwan's US envoy, US institutions | Politics

 "It not only deepens our people's antipathy but exposes the irrational and ridiculous nature of the communist regime," it said.
 China considers Taiwan its own territory and not a separate country.
 Taiwan's government disputes China's claim.

 The Chinese foreign ministry said it has immediately restricted universities, institutions, and other organisations and individuals in China from engaging and cooperating with the Hudson Institute and Reagan Library and their leaders.
-China has also banned the leaders from entering the country, and frozen any of their properties in China, it said.
+China has also banned the leaders from entering the country, and frozen any properties they have in China, it said.

 Neither body immediately responded to a request for comment.
 Chinese sanctions will have little practical impact as senior Taiwanese officials do not visit China while Chinese courts do not have jurisdiction in Taiwan.